-Set the context for the ESG agenda with organizational purpose.
+Set the context for the ESG agenda with organisational purpose.

-Directors should develop a shared view with executive management regarding the organization’s purpose, including the promises for which its brand stands.
-Purpose focuses on why the organization exists and how it will benefit the markets it serves.
+Directors should develop a shared view with executive management regarding the organisation’s purpose, including the promises for which its brand stands.
+Purpose focuses on why the organisation exists and how it will benefit the markets it serves.
 It lays the foundation for establishing sustainability targets and priorities while framing a narrative to the street that will resonate with stakeholders.

 Integrate ESG considerations with strategy and capital allocation.

 ESG should be integrated with the overall corporate operating strategy rather than rendered to a mere compliance, check-the-box disclosure activity.
 The pace of change in the marketplace behooves directors to be well-informed about market forces, so they can be adaptive and agile in adjusting decision-making and information-gathering structures and can pivot in response to significant market developments.
 It also helps to allocate sufficient agenda time and funding to strategic issues that relate to key environmental and social issues in the context of assessing strategy, risk and capital deployment.

 Assess board ESG capabilities.

 The board chair and committee chairs should periodically evaluate the board’s expertise with respect to environmental and social matters and the organisation’s changing needs to set a context for planning board succession and onboarding new members.

 ESG-related opportunities and risks, supported by data and metrics, should be included within the scope of the board’s overall oversight process.
 To that end, it may make sense for directors to review the board committee structure (including the need for a separate ESG- or sustainability-focused committee) to ensure coverage of ESG priorities while also retaining a “whole board” view of the full picture with respect to ESG strategy and reporting.
 Based on the review’s results, committee charters should be revised accordingly.